dyennam/devoted-db/README.md

     end

 ## ISSUES:
-    Transactions/Rollback doesnt work as intended, it overwrites the original hashmap on every call.
+    Transactions/Rollback doesn't work as intended.
+Only one instance of transaction can be ran at a time